About the trial

 There will be no changes to your collection day.
 Your bins will continue to be collected on the same day each week as they currently are.

-Trial households will be able to choose to keep their smaller 80-litre rubbish bin, or get a larger or additional bin if they need it.
-Different waste charges apply for different size bins.
+Trial households will be able to choose to keep their smaller 80-litre rubbish bin, or get a bin larger than the standard 120-litre size, or an additional bin if they need it.

 The rubbish bin sizes available in the trial areas will be: